-Why might it be a bad idea to use zero/one loss to measure performance for a regression problem? will use is the probabilistic model of learning.
+Why might it be a bad idea to use zero/one loss to measure performance for a regression problem?

+Now that we have defined our loss function, we need to consider where the data (training and test) comes from.
+The model that we will use is the probabilistic model of learning.
 Namely, there is a probability distribution $\mathcal{D}$ over input/output pairs.
 This is often called the data generating distribution.
 If we write x for the input (the user/course pair) and y for the output (the rating), then $\mathcal{D}$ is a distribution over (x, y) pairs.

-A useful way to think about $\mathcal{D}$ is that it gives high probability to reasonable (x, y) pairs, and low probability to unreasonable (x, y) pairs.
+A useful way to think about $\mathcal{D}$ is that it gives high probability to reasonable (x, y) pairs, and low probability to unreasonable (x, y)pairs.
 A (x, y) pair can be unreasonable in two ways.
-First, x might an unusual input.
+First, x might be an unusual input.
 For example, a x related to an "Intro to Java" course might be highly probable; a x related to a "Geometric and Solid Modeling" course might be less probable.
 Second, y might be an unusual rating for the paired x.
 For instance, if Alice were to take AI 100 times (without remembering that she took it before!), she would give the course a +2 almost every time.
 Perhaps some semesters she might give a slightly lower score, but it would be unlikely to see x = Alice/AI paired with y = -2.

 It is important to remember that we are not making any assumptions about what the distribution $\mathcal{D}$ looks like.
 (For instance, we're not assuming it looks like a Gaussian or some other, common distribution.)
 We are also not assuming that we know what $\mathcal{D}$ is.
 In fact, if you know a priori what your data generating distribution is, your learning problem becomes significantly easier.
-Perhaps the hardest think about machine learning is that we don't know what $\mathcal{D}$ is: all we get is a random sample from it.
+Perhaps the hardest thing about machine learning is that we don't know what $\mathcal{D}$ is: all we get is a random sample from it.
 This random sample is our training data.